garrandall/popular-music-data/tracks/boys--round-here-blake-shelton-pistol-annies-friends.md

 Backwoods legit, don't take no shi-
 Chew tobacco, chew tobacco, chew tobacco, spit

-(Ooh... let's ride) to the country side
+(Oh... let's ride) to the country side
-(Ooh, let's ride)
+(Oh, let's ride)
 Down to the river side

-Hey now girl, hop inside, (ooh... let's ride)
+Hey now girl, hop inside, (oh... let's ride)
 Me and you gonna take a little ride to the river
 Let's ride (that's right)
 Lay a blanket on the ground